Skip to main content

 The Cost of Waiting: Why Starting Early Matters

-Compound growth is the single most powerful force in pension saving.
-The table below shows what happens when you save £200/month at 5% growth — the only difference is when you start.
+Compound growth is a major force in long-term pension saving.
+The table below is illustrative only; it shows what happens when £200 a month is saved at 5% nominal growth, with the only difference being when you start.

 Start AgeYears SavingYou Pay InPot at 67Free Growth